Hi,

 You've put your body under a little bit of stress,

-Hormesis as it's called.
+Homesis as it's called.

-And now your body gets the signal that all of us are building little by little that resilience every time you practice.
+Building little by little that resilience every time you practice.

-So if you enjoy this,
+So if you enjoy this.

 Which you can do.

-Breathwork for different things,
+Breath work for different things,

 Whether it's to calm your nervous system,